xcart/xcart-docs/_pages/kb_en/modules/loyalty_program.md

 ![menu.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/menu.png)

-The menu itself is added automatically after the Loyalty Program module is installed.
+The menu itself is added automatically after the Loyalty Program addon has been installed.

 ## Customer experience

-When the Loyalty Program module is enabled, the store visitors and registered customers will see reward points they will get for buying a product.
+When the Loyalty Program addon is enabled, the store visitors and registered customers can see the reward points they will get for buying a product.

 ![home.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/home.png)

-Also, they will see a Loyalty Program menu (if enabled) where they can get information on the Loyalty Program policy.
+Also, they can see a Loyalty Program menu (if enabled) where they can get information on the Loyalty Program policy.

 ![details.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/details.png)

-At checkout the registered customers will see a sum of reward points they will earn with an order.
+At checkout, registered customers can see the reward points they will earn with the order.
 Store visitors will be promted to register an account for the reward points to be added to the order.

 ![checkout.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/checkout.png)

-Customers can also earn reward points by rating products or writing {% link "product reviews" ref_XBriIS6B %}  if it's enabled in the Loyalty Program settings.
+Customers can also earn reward points by rating products or writing {% link "product reviews" ref_XBriIS6B %}  if this feature is enabled in the Loyalty Program settings.

 {% note info %}
-Reward Points for product ratings and reviews can be promoted either on the Loyalty Program page or with the help of the [Pop-Up Anywhere](https://market.x-cart.com/addons/popup-anywhere.html "Loyalty Program") module.
+Reward Points for product ratings and reviews can be promoted either on the Loyalty Program page or with the help of the [Pop-Up Anywhere](https://market.x-cart.com/addons/popup-anywhere.html "Loyalty Program") addon.
 {% endnote %}

 Reward points are credited to a customer's account when an order gets a 'Paid' {% link "status" ref_DkbTi1qJ %}.
 After that the customer can see available reward points on the **Account Details** page in the **Reward Points** tab.
 If the order is cancelled or refunded the related reward points are withdrawn from the customer's account.